 Well, you’re raiding your mom’s closet as of late, so I don’t see why she’d be any shade of upset/embarrassed.
 Dads…well, dads usually don’t get most types of fashion anyway.
 You should wear what you like, so long as you feel comfortable in it and it’s appropriate for the setting (e.g.: doesn’t break your school dress code).
 If you feel like you need to give a nod to your parent’s feelings, compromise when you’re spending time with them (say, a dinner at a restaurant, or a family reunion/function).
 They shouldn’t care too much about what you wear at school so long as you’re not getting in trouble.
 They won’t see you much while you’re there, so if they still nag you, just ask them why they feel that way.
 It may be more of a concern over your safety at school then actually what you put on.
-(They might feel like the gawkers are plotting to jump you or something.)posted almost 5 years ago
+(They might feel like the gawkers are plotting to jump you or something.)posted over 5 years ago

 I just looked through your looks =]

 and they shouldn’t be embarrassed it’s not as if you dress like a traffic cone to school, your style is nice and it’s your own, he shouldn’t be embarrassed that you have style and possibly dress different to others, but it is understandable for him to not understand what you wear ~ cause after all he is your father….

 but anyway people staring, it’s not always bad, style is style.